Art and Design

 Once these workshops are complete pupils will possess the broad range of skills required, to begin working independently on their assessable Art & Design units.
 They will start by producing a project from the starting point of Natural forms.

-In Year 10 and Year 11, Pupils will work towards their AQA GCSE Art & Design qualification.
+In Years 10 and Year 11, pupils will work towards their AQA GCSE in Art & Design (Art, Craft and Design).

 Pupils are required to complete two components.
 Component 1 is a Portfolio which must show evidence of working in areas of study from two or more of the topics listed below taking into account the distinguishing characteristics of art, craft and design.
 Component 2 must show evidence of areas of study drawn from one or more of the topics listed below and is an externally set assignment by the exam board.

 Pupils will explore and create work associated with at least two of the areas listed below:

 Non-exam assessment (NEA) set and marked by the school and moderated by AQA during a visit.
 Moderation will normally take place in June of Year 11.